Scariest Places on Earth

 Scariest Places on Earth is an American paranormal reality television series that originally aired from October 23, 2000, to October 29, 2006, on Fox Family, and later ABC Family.
-The show was hosted by Linda Blair, with narration by Zelda Rubinstein.
-The show featured reported cases of the paranormal by detailing the location's history, and then sending an ordinary family to visit the location in a reality television-style vigil.
+Hosted by Linda Blair and narrated by Zelda Rubinstein, the series featured reported cases of the paranormal by detailing the location's history, and then sending ordinary families or groups of friends to visit the location in a reality television-style vigil.

 Synopsis

 The series is hosted by Linda Blair, and narrated by Zelda Rubinstein.
 Alan Robson acted as an on-site correspondent.
 While the show is set in numerous locations around the world, the interstitials featuring Blair and Robson were shot in Los Angeles, California.

 In a 2001 interview with Larry King, host Blair explained the series:

 When we were kids, we used to tell ghost stories, but as we've gotten older—I have friends who are scientific researchers, and I ask them questions.
 My mother has passed on.
 I choose to think she is in a wonderful, other place that we all will go.
 But I think that some people are trapped here...
 Well, these are the places that people have talked about for years, and years, that they go in, and you physically feel something is wrong.
 Some people do see things.
 Whether it's in a mind, we don't know.